centrifugal/centrifugo/docs/content/server/http_api.md

 ### publish

-Publish command allows to publish data into channel.
+Publish command allows publishing data into a channel.
 It looks like this:

 ```json
 {